Pic: A sheltered dog at Battersea Cats and Dogs. (Credit: Dominique Frances)

 Get yourself an early Christmas present, by adopting a furry friend for life.
 Charities like the RSPCA and Battersea aim to find lovable homes for mistreated animals before the new year is over, reports Moona Popal

-A recent story of a cat being found hanged with a noose in the neighbour’s garden, has shed light on more and more pets being abused daily.
+A cat being found hanged with a noose in the neighbour’s garden, has shed light on more and more pets being abused daily.

 As I walked through the close roomed shelter of Battersea Cats and Dogs, which shelter’s 148 Dogs and 135 Cats, on site at any one time, and looked at each cage too small in size, yet still seeing hope in the eyes of each animal to finally call a place home, day after day.